-Following Examination of the DPD, the binding Inspectors' Report states that, 'The SA identifies the extent to which policy alternatives are constrained by such matters as the Structure Plan and government guidance.
-SA is required to do no more than assess reasonable options, an obligation which we consider has been fully fulfilled, and this test is met.
-We are satisfied that the changes which we recommend are either within the scope of the SA or have been subject to SA within the representations put to us.'
+Following Examination of the DPD, the binding Inspectors' Report states that, 'The SA identifies policy alternatives and constraints affecting the generation of alternatives, such as government guidance.
+SA is required to do no more than assess reasonable options, an obligation which I consider has been fully fulfilled, and this test is met.
+I am satisfied that the changes which I recommend are either within the scope of the SA or have been subject to SA within the representations put to me.'